 The first Cable Car Line went into operation in 1873.
 During the earthquake of 1906, all Cabel Car Lines were destroyed.
 Later Cabel Cars where replaced by trams and busses, only on steep trails the Cabel Car remaind.
 In 1947 operation should end, but a referendum rescued the Cable Cars of San Francisco.

+One of the main attractions of San Francisco is Lombard Street, every tourist who has a car or a motorcycle drives down this street.
 The Lombard Street on Russian Hill had a downhill grade of 27%.
 In 1923 the street was converted into the most twisting road in the world.
 The free edges of the curves were planted with flowers, this added the title of the most beautiful street of San Francisco.

 The road network of San Francisco was thrown over the topography like a grid.
 This resulted in extremely steep roads.
 The steepest street is Filbert Street, with 31%.
 In the photo you can see Hyde Street with a view towards the harbor.